wellbyt3/audit-process/README.md

 ## Intro
 When I was first getting into smart contract auditing, [watching Miletruck’s process](https://youtu.be/DySpPB3079k?si=2PON6jPrIIY_2pxa) was a game-changer.
 It gave me some structure around something that initially felt pretty opaque.
 I started by copying his approach, then tweaked it over time to fit my own style.

 Here’s what my audit process looks like now.
-I’m sharing it in case it helps other auditors who are learning.
+I’m sharing publicly in case it helps other auditors.
 Whenever people drop tips about their process on Twitter, it’s been super helpful for me—so I figured I’d put mine out there too.

 **Table of Contents**:
 - [Mindsets](#mindsets)